mattvenn/piffin/reaction_timer/lesson-3.md

 These lines are also in the handout.

-The first line imports the new library, the second sets the library so we can refer to the pins by their physical number, and the 3rd turns off some distracting warnings:
+The first line imports the new library, the second sets the library so they can refer to the pins by their physical number, and the 3rd turns off some distracting warnings:

 ~~~ {.python}
 import RPi.GPIO as GPIO